USF-CIS-4935/password_manager/README.md

 ### Styling
 - CSS made mobile-compatible
 - Move away from \<fieldset\> formatting.
-- Reformat password re-user results (move to a modal)
+- Reformat password re-use results (move to a modal)
 - Re-style buttons to be less ugly
 - Add separation between navigation and page content